djpowers/divvy_up/README.md

 [![Gem Version](https://badge.fury.io/rb/divvy_up.svg)](http://badge.fury.io/rb/divvy_up)

-A Ruby gem to divvy up a list of item prices into smaller groups, for the purpose of splitting up purchases (somehwat) equally.
+A Ruby gem to divvy up a list of item prices into smaller groups, for the purpose of splitting up purchases (somewhat) equally.

 A variation of sorts on the [knapsack problem](http://en.wikipedia.org/wiki/Knapsack_problem).